noflo/noflo/README.md

 ### Installing from Git

 NoFlo requires a reasonably recent version of [Node.js](http://nodejs.org/), and some [npm](http://npmjs.org/) packages.
-Ensure you have the `coffee-script` package installed (`coffee` command should be available on command line) and NoFlo checked out from Git.
+Ensure you have the `grunt-cli` package installed (`grunt` command should be available on command line) and NoFlo checked out from Git.
 Build NoFlo with:

-    $ cake build
+    $ grunt build

 Then you can install everything needed by a simple: